Warrant Of Control: What Does It Mean And What Happens Next?December 18, 2020

 What is a warrant of control?

-A warrant of control is a legal document that may be issued if you have a CCJ that you haven’t paid.
+A warrant of control or high court writ is a legal document that may be issued if you have a CCJ that you haven’t paid.
 The warrant authorises enforcement agents - or bailiffs - to try to take control of your possessions in order to encourage you to pay your debt.

 When a warrant of control is issued, you will be sent an enforcement notice.
 This notice will give you seven days to pay your debt.
 If you haven’t paid within seven days, county court bailiffs have the right to visit you to try to seize your possessions